-No one adviser or analyst has a lock on all the great ideas.
+No one advisor or analyst has a lock on all the great ideas.
 At Stanford Wealth Management, we tend to be voracious readers, researchers and analysts.
-We give credit to others when their ideas are suggested in Investor’s Edge® and we benefit from lively and often conflicting viewpoints on a particular region, nation, sector, industry or company.
+We give credit to others when their ideas are suggested at Investor’s Edge and we benefit from lively and often conflicting viewpoints on a particular region, nation, sector, industry or company.

 Of course we follow what Warren Buffett and other endowment, mutual and hedge fund managers and others beyond my circle of personal professional colleagues have to say.
-But our most spirited discussions and rigorous analyses often comes from a smaller circle of competitors / colleagues / friends in the investment analysis and financial publishing business.
-We talk to each other and often discuss each others’ recommendations with a critical eye, and sometimes disagree.
+But our most spirited discussions and rigorous analyses often comes from a smaller circle of competitors / colleagues / friends in the investment analysis business.
+We talk to each other and often discuss each others’ recommendations with a critical eye.
 Every one of these is a class act in the investment business.
 If you seek disparate and worthwhile viewpoints, may we suggest you take a look at these, listed in the order of the time I’ve corresponded with and known them.

 PAUL MERRIMAN was the founder and president of Merriman Capital Management as well as founder and co-portfolio manager of three Merriman mutual funds.
 Paul has an extensive business and teaching background that goes back more than 40 years and includes running public and private companies.
 He is recognized as one of the nation’s leading mutual fund and asset allocation experts.